5 Reasons Why You're Constantly Returning eBay Purchases

 A few years ago, most shoppers had several categories of things they'd never consider buying online, much less on a platform like eBay where they would be dealing with independent sellers.
 Things like clothing, for which fit is difficult to know without actually handling the items, and expensive purchases like high-end electronics or jewelry, were things that most shoppers preferred to buy in person, or on purpose-specific online platforms run by companies with particular expertise in those kinds of items.

-For some shoppers, lots of returns are just part of the shopping game, but if this isn't you—if you feel like more and more of your recent purchases are "going wrong" on eBay, it may not a matter of declining seller quality on eBay, as some shoppers imagine, but of changes in your own buying habits and expectations.
-Reset these and all will be well with the eBay world again.
+For some shoppers, lots of returns are just part of the shopping game, but if this isn't you — if you feel like more and more of your recent purchases are "going wrong" on eBay, it may not a matter of declining seller quality on eBay, as some shoppers imagine, but of changes in your own buying habits and expectations.
+Reset these and all should be well in the world of eBay once again.